 If you find yourself in a survival situation without layers, or if you are still cold, you can use a heat reflecting blanket such as a space blanket or even paper, newspaper, or any kind of dry debris such as grass or leaves to stop wind from getting through your clothing to your skin if you have nothing else.

 Another good way to heat yourself post-SHTF is to always wear layers of clothing.
 Layers help to trap the heat your body dissipates naturally.

 When clothing in layers, the layer closest to your skin should be something that breathes and wicks away moisture, such as merino wool or a synthetic blend.

 Any kind of barrier, such when mom used to put plastic bags over your sock feet, will limit the heat loss by evaporation.

 The middle layer serves as extra insulation.
 It needs to be something that moist air can pass through.
 Fleece, down, even wool are great options for the middle layer.
 The outer layer is the shell and should be both breathable and waterproof.

-Nalgene Bottle filled with boiling water and slipped inside an old wool sock will keep a bed warm for up to 10-12 hours.
+A Nalgene Bottle filled with boiling water and slipped inside an old wool sock will keep a bed warm for up to 10-12 hours.
 You can also heat bricks or rocks in a fire or stove and put them under your blankets near your feet and they will radiate heat.

-Share Body Heat
+Sharing Body Heat

 If you have at least one other person in your survival group, you can cuddle up to share body heat.
 If there are more than two of you, put those most vulnerable to the cold between the others, those in the middle of a body heat sandwich are the warmest.

-Hand Warmers or Body Warmers
+Hand and Body Warmers